UMD-CS-STICs/389Lspring18/codelabs/codelab-02/README.md

 In class, we talked about four storage classes: Default, Reduced Redundancy Storage (RRS), Infrequently Accessed (IA), and Glacier.
 We're not going to cover Glacier here, since it's API is fairly complicated.
 However, let's experiment with moving objects between the other three storage types.

-We can toggle between the first three storage classes of an S3 object using the `—storage-class` flag for the `s3api put-object` command.
+We can toggle between the first three storage classes of an S3 object using the `--storage-class` flag for the `s3api put-object` command.
 Note that moving to Glacier is a separate process.
 Why?
 Objects in the first three classes are all accessible in real-time, while objects in Glacier are not.

 For this process, let's re-upload a file into our bucket:

 ```
-$ aws s3api put-object —bucket cmsc389l-colink —key hello_world.txt —body hello_world.txt
+$ aws s3api put-object --bucket cmsc389l-colink --key hello_world.txt --body hello_world.txt
 ```

 ##### Configuring RRS or IA